Mauricio Dubon Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Rangers pitching staff ranks 25th in MLB.
+- The Rangers have the seventh-ranked team ERA among all league pitching staffs (3.82).

-- The Rangers have the sixth-ranked team ERA among all MLB pitching staffs (3.84).
+- Rangers pitchers combine to allow the sixth-fewest home runs in baseball (85 total, one per game).

-- Rangers pitchers combine to give up 84 home runs (one per game), the seventh-fewest in baseball.
+- Heaney gets the start for the Rangers, his 16th of the season.
+He is 5-5 with a 4.38 ERA and 81 strikeouts through 78 2/3 innings pitched.

-- Eovaldi (9-3 with a 2.82 ERA and 101 strikeouts in 105 1/3 innings pitched) aims for his 10th victory when he makes the start for the Rangers, his 17th of the season.
+- The lefty last pitched on Tuesday against the Detroit Tigers, when he threw 5 2/3 innings, allowing six earned runs while giving up six hits.

-- The right-hander's last time out came on Sunday against the New York Yankees, when he threw 5 2/3 innings, surrendering two earned runs while allowing four hits.
+- The 32-year-old has an ERA of 4.38, with 9.3 strikeouts per nine innings, in 15 games this season.
+Opposing hitters have a .233 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.